Certified Volunteer Training: Docent

 Is there is fee?
 Yes.
 However we offer a limited number of scholarships each year.
 Please contact firstname.lastname@example.org if you wish to inquire about receiving a scholarship.

 Where are the classes?
-We meet at our offices at 225 Chester Avenue* in the Reynoldstown neighborhood of Atlanta.
-For public safety, currently our classes are a blend of online and in-person sessions depending upon the topic or demonstration.
+We meet at our offices at 825 Warner Street SW in the Oakland City neighborhood of Atlanta.
+Our classes are a blend of sessions in the classroom and at various outdoor sites depending upon the topic or demonstration.
 All offsite locations are nearby our offices or otherwise specified ahead of time.